-FWIW, the size of our full Moon appears near 0.5 degrees (its size varies slightly in its elliptical orbit, 0.49 to 0.558 degrees).
+FWIW, the size of our full Moon appears about 0.5 degrees (its size varies slightly in its elliptical orbit, 0.49 to 0.558 degrees).

 For the same sensor, a 2x longer focal length shows a 2x larger subject view, cropped in a view dimension only half as wide.
 Or 4x is 4x size in a view 1/4 as wide, etc. But the numeric Angle of View number is not linear, meaning a 1/2x view is 2x field dimensions, but is NOT a 2x numeric angle (but is closer for small angles in long lenses).